 There are many different ways to engage skilled volunteers effectively.
 Common models include:

 A conversation is held with an expert to get key strategic guidance on a challenge that your team is prepared to implement internally.
+Common Impact’s Hotline Support is great way to access this type of quick advice from corporate experts on an accelerated timeline.

 A single volunteer or team of skilled volunteers engage with your organization on a defined project challenge for a single day of intensive consulting or implementation support.